BLsmoothie/Project-RTS/PROJECT_PLAN.md

     * **Unit:** Arcane Archers - High-tier ranged units that fire magical arrows that pierce armor.
 * **Celestial Beacon (Tech Building):** Produces the ultimate air unit.
     * **Unit:** Solar Angels - The ultimate air unit, dealing immense magical damage to both ground and air targets.
+* **Divine Catapult (Unit):** A slow, powerful, high-tier siege weapon that deals area-of-effect damage to break up enemy formations.
+This unit requires a `Siege Workshop` to be built and trained.

 #### Unit Upgrades